-As indicated above, the financial statements of the Office of the Governor are intended to present the financial position, the changes in financial position and budgetary comparisons of only that portion of the major fund of the State that is attributable to the transactions of the Office of the Governor.
+As indicated above, the financial statements of the Governor's Mansion and Mansion Commission are intended to present the financial position, the changes in financial position and budgetary comparisons of only that portion of the major fund of the State that is attributable to the transactions of the Governor's Mansion and Mansion Commission.
 They do not purport to, and do not, present fairly the financial position of the State of Arkansas as of June 30, 2021, the changes in its financial position, and budgetary comparisons for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.